TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-actel-proasic3/README.txt

 * SSRAM

-The SSRAM can be interfaced with the SSRCTRL sync-ram controller, or the leon2 async-sram MCTRL memory controller.
-If SSRCTRL is used, the J49 must be open to run the SSRAM in pipeline mode.
-If the MCTRL is used, J49 should be closed and zero-waitstates should be used in MCTRL.
+The SSRAM can be interfaced with the async-sram MCTRL memory controller.
+If the MCTRL is used, J49 should be closed and zero-waitstates should be used for write while one waitstate should be used for read.
+Suitable start-up option for grmon is in this case -ramrws 1 .

 * Synthesis

 Synthesis has been done with Synplify-9.2.
 It is IMPERATIVE that retiming is NOT enabled, or a corrupt netlist will be created.
-Maximum frequency is in the range of 30 - 35 MHz, depending on the processor configuartion (using STD device timing).
+Maximum frequency is in the range of 30 - 35 MHz, depending on the processor configuration (using STD device timing).

-* Simulation

-It is not possible to simulate the test bench since the GSI SSRAM models do not support data pre-loading.